Talk at Thriplow

 Philosophy for children is being developed across the school.
 This allows children to learn to talk and develop ideas and teaches them to become good listeners also.
-We do this through ' What's the big question?'.
-This is a philosophical question linked to our topic that the children visit over the term.

 Teaching Reading at Thriplow

 In 2018 and 2019 data showed we were achieving above the national percentage.
-In June 2020 children were not asked to take the Phonics Check.
+In June 2020 and 2021 children were not asked to take the Phonics Check.
 Children who do not reach the expected standard are given extra support to achieve the phonics check in Year Two this is decided on a needs basis as what support would be most beneficial.
 If a child goes into Year Three having not passed the check, they would be part of the Provision Map and monitored more closely for progress.

 Teaching of Writing At Thriplow Primary School

 At Thriplow we use a thorough, systematic and creative approach to the teaching of writing.
 The National Curriculum is used as the ‘bare bones’ for how teachers plan their writing sequences.

 Talk is at the centre of teaching the children to write.
 We believe if they can’t ‘talk it’ they won’t be able to write it.
 Much time is dedicated to orally composing sentences or parts of texts, learning texts/poems off by heart and using them as a model to scaffold their writing from.
 Each child creates a poetry anthology during their school years here.